kamranahmedse/developer-roadmap/content/guides/http-caching.md

 #### Reverse Proxy Cache

-Reverse proxy cache or surrogate cache is implemented close to the origin servers in order to reduce the load on server.
-Unlike proxy caches which are implemented by ISPs etc to reduce the bandwidth usage in a network, surrogates or reverse proxy caches are implemented near to the origin servers by the server administrators to reduce the load on server.
+A Reverse proxy cache or surrogate cache is implemented close to the origin servers in order to reduce the load on the server.
+Unlike proxy caches which are implemented by ISPs etc to reduce the bandwidth usage in a network, surrogates or reverse proxy caches are implemented near the origin servers by the server administrators to reduce the load on the server.

 ![Reverse Proxy Cache](http://i.imgur.com/Eg4Cru3.png)

 Although you can control the reverse proxy caches (since it is implemented by you on your server) you can not avoid or control browser and proxy caches.
-And if your website is not configured to use these caches properly, it will still be cached using whatever the defaults are set on these caches.
+And if your website is not configured to use these caches properly, it will still be cached using whatever defaults are set on these caches.

 ### Caching Headers

 So, how do we control the web cache?
-Whenever the server emits some response, it is accompanied with some HTTP headers to guide the caches whether and how to cache this response.
-Content provider is the one that has to make sure to return proper HTTP headers to force the caches on how to cache the content.
+Whenever the server emits some response, it is accompanied by some HTTP headers to guide the caches on whether and how to cache this response.
+The content provider is the one that has to make sure to return proper HTTP headers to force the caches on how to cache the content.

 - [Expires](#expires)
 - [Pragma](#pragma)